Minhal-sami1/viralizeit/README.md

 The shorts will be saved in a dedicated directory, each file named with start and end times of the trimmed segments.

 ## 📝 Note
 Make sure the external command `auto_subtitle` (used for subtitle extraction) is installed on your system.
+It will be automatically installed when you do `pip install -r requirements.txt`

 ## 📢 Contributions
 Feel free to fork this repository, make enhancements, and submit pull requests.
 All contributions are warmly welcomed!
 Let's make viralizeit even more amazing together. 🌟